NeedededCraa/SpellShocked-Game/Document/Feature Spec.md

 1. Engine Selection:
     For our engine, we wanted a compromise of an active community, ability to code features largely on your own unlike Unity, and low levelness to essnetially be able to practice our coding skills as much as possible.
 As a result, we agreed upon LibGx and set up an enviornment and repo to began development.
-2. Project Breakdown: Our next step was to break down our prject into multiple packages, so each person could work on something else at a time and for better file management.
+2. Project Breakdown: Our next step was to break down our project into multiple packages, so each person could work on something else at a time and for better file management.
 This packages were GUI, entitities, world, and input/util.
-3. GUI
+3. GUI: Our gui imported a skin found from a skin database and the bult in button and graphs features from LibGdx.
+We used this to create a master parent GUI, that then had child classes to create different screens for the corresponding screen needed, for example Game Over, Game Choosing Menu, Pause Menu, Title Screen, and more.
+To make switching between screens possible and effcient, we decided to organize our game with a Scene Manager, making the parent psellShocked class a stage chooser and game mode classes a seperate entitiy rather than combining the two.
 4. Entitities
 5. World
 6. Input/Util
+7. Images/Artwork/Sounds: This section was done mainly by David.
+All character and world art was handmade in paint.Net.
+For sprites, he would use a sprite sheet of the character in a different art

 ### gamemode
 #### Pumpkin Rush: